ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 **[Black](https://github.com/psf/black) & [isort](https://github.com/PyCQA/isort) are tools that format Python code** - they are alternatives to tools like autopep8.

 One way to use Black and isort is to run them from a terminal.
-The code below in `bad_format.py` poorly formatted:
+The code below in `bad_format.py` is poorly formatted:

 ```python
 #  bad_format.py